 If you are using the tablets made to dissolve in the mouth, the dose is usually taken once a day in the morning, with or without food.
 First, dry your hands before handling the tablet.
 Place your dose on top of the tongue until it dissolves, then swallow it with or without water.

-The dosage is based on your medical condition and response to therapy.
+The dosage and length of treatment are based on your medical condition and response to treatment.
 Your doctor will adjust the dose to find the best dose for you.
-Use this medication regularly and exactly as prescribed in order to get the most benefit from it.
+Discuss the risks and benefits, and the length of phentermine treatment, with your doctor.
+To get the most benefit, take this medication regularly, exactly as prescribed, and for as long as directed by your doctor.
 To help you remember, take it at the same time(s) each day.

-Rarely, abnormal drug-seeking behavior (addiction) is possible with this medication.
-Do not increase your dose, take it more frequently, or use it for a longer time than prescribed.
+Though it helps many people, this medication may sometimes cause addiction.
+This risk may be higher if you have a substance use disorder (such as overuse of or addiction to drugs/alcohol).
+Do not increase your dose, take it more often, or use it for a longer time than prescribed.
 Properly stop the medication when so directed.